 The Community Kitchen program works closely with local foodservice establishments to provide employment for program graduates.
 The Community Kitchen thrives with the involvement of our community.
 There are many social and practical reasons to hire a Community Kitchen Graduate.

 Make that decision to work with us so that together we may have a positive impact on changing lives in the community.
 It’s people like you that can make a difference.
-Contact us at firstname.lastname@example.org or (602) 343-3183 to volunteer or become a sponsor or internship partner.
+Contact us at firstname.lastname@example.org or (602) 343-3183 to hire one of our great students and become an employment partner.

 Join our email newsletter and help fight hunger in Arizona.